 As for the claim, by Greenpeace, Shiva, and others, that Indian farmers are compelled to buy Bt cotton seeds from Monsanto, that isn’t correct.
 They have a choice (Bt, or non-Bt), but have overwhelmingly (90% or more) chosen the Bt seeds because they see that they can produce higher yields.
 And they are free to plant their harvested seed — the presence of a “terminator gene” in Monsanto Bt cotton seeds is a myth.
 In fact, the Farmers’ Rights Act of 2001 guarantees every person the right to “save, use, sow, resow, exchange, share, or sell” his seeds.
 Shiva is well aware of that guarantee, since she is proud to claim partial credit for having it passed.
 Most farmers, though, prefer to purchase their seed, whether Bt or not, from commercial suppliers because it’s of higher quality.
 But some farmers do save and replant, and in some cases have crossed the Bt trait into other strains of cotton.

 But the existence of valid criticism of the anti-Bt cotton thesis doesn’t mean that wholesale adoption of Bt cotton is necessarily a good idea.
 There is a complexity that isn’t clear from reading the literature of either Greenpeace, Shiva, or Monsanto.
-But according to a careful analysis (4), Bt cotton has value only for cotton grown under irrigation.
+According to a careful analysis (4), Bt cotton has value only for cotton grown under irrigation.
 Rain-fed cotton growers harvest one crop a year, and the timing of their crops and the emergence of the cotton bollworm is such, that the plants are not attacked — their period of susceptibility misses the infestation period of the insects.
 These farmers tend to be among the poorest, and their expenditure on the (admittedly more expensive) Bt cotton seed can impoverish them, especially if they borrow from usurious lenders to plant their crop, or the crop fails for other reasons.
 According to Gutierrez et al. (4), ” . . . the costs of the Bt and insecticide technologies decrease with increasing yield making it an acceptable assurance option in high-yield areas, but not in areas with low yields with high variability where the high costs increase the risk of bankruptcy (and suicide).”
-And it is precisely these smallholders who have lost access to institutional loans.
+And in at least some states, it is precisely these smallholders who have lost access to institutional loans.

 It may well be the case that subsistence farmers, especially in areas with low but highly variable yields, cannot afford the high costs of industrial farming technologies that can contribute to their indebtedness, and in some cases, suicide.